 An LA Safari?
 Only on the Malibu Wine Safaris Tour!

 As a native Angelino, I have been to the ever popular Malibu Wines birthday party over the years, but had yet to do the Malibu Wine Safaris tour at Saddlerock Ranch mainly because it’s just really pricey.
 However, now that Stanley the Giraffe has come out of retirement and pivoted to a new role as an Instagram model (he used to be a hot commodity in Hollywood), the safari has almost become an LA right of passage.
 Needless to say, I was super excited that I did get the opportunity to go when my mom decided that the annual family holiday card picture should be us feeding Stanley.
-So now that I have been myself, I wanted to share my experience in the hopes of enhancing your experience on the Malibu Wine Safaris tour and tasting.
+So now that I have been myself, I wanted to share my experience with a comprehensive review in the hopes of enhancing your experience on the Malibu Wine Safaris tour and tasting.

 First off, there are 5 tour options to choose from although you only get to meet Stanley on 2 of those…the giraffe tour which is $95 per person or the Vineyard & Lunch Tour at $180 per person.
 If you plan on going, I highly recommend a tour that includes a meet & greet with Stanley.
 Yes, it is $30 more than the standard Explorer tour, but worth it in my opinion.
 The tours run between an hour and a half and two hours and are 21+.
 They sell out really far in advance so make sure to book early, a month out would probably be best!